-Second, many disorders are presented as a spectrum, for example, autism spectrum disorder, generalized anxiety spectrum, and schizophrenia spectrum, and presented differently in different patients, creating a wide range of subtypes and subject variability diagnosed with the same mental disorder.
-Third, due to various genetic, biochemical, neuropathological factors, the same mental disorder may have different causes and symptoms in different patients.
-Fourth, many mental disorders have overlapping symptoms with other physical or mental disorders \cite{kessler2005prevalence}.
+Second, many disorders are presented as a spectrum, for example, autism spectrum disorder, generalized anxiety spectrum, and schizophrenia spectrum, and vary across different patients, creating a wide range of subtypes and subject variability diagnosed with the same mental disorder.
+Third, due to various genetic, biochemical, neuropathological factors, the same mental disorder may have different causes and symptoms in different populations.
+Fourth, many mental disorders have overlapping symptoms with other physical or mental disorders \citep{kessler2005prevalence}.
 For example, changes in sleep and energy level, often found in depression and generally measured using the PHQ-9 questionnaire, are very common across many other disorders.
-This makes it challenging to accurately diagnose mental disorders.
+This makes it difficult to accurately diagnose mental disorders.
 One of the challenges of precision psychiatry is to fully dissect the mechanisms and reveal the one-to-one relationship.
-This can be catalyzed by rigorous and continuous measurements of factors relevant to mental health using novel data sources as described in this article.
+This can be catalyzed by rigorous and continuous measurements of factors relevant to mental health using novel data sources as described in this review.

 At the practical level, many challenges remain in effective applications of ML in mental health.